fahimrafi/Budget-Calculator-Angular/README.md

 ## Prerequisites

-You must have installed node in your local machine as well ase angular cli
+You must have installed node in your local machine as well as angular cli

 ## Installation